gupta-0603/heart-disease-predictor/README.md

 | 7 | Age | 0.0715 |
 | 8 | Resting BP | 0.0662 |

 ST_Slope is the dominant predictor — an "Up" slope post-exercise is strongly protective, while "Flat" is a major risk signal.
-This aligns with clinical cardiology literature.
+This aligns with clinical cardiology literature and validates that the model is responding to clinically meaningful signals, not noise.

 ---